A growing number of marketers and brands claim that personalization is a key component of their success.

-This idea is the new kid on the block.
+This idea is (sort of) the new kid on the block.
 For the purpose of this post, we’ll look at it from a twofold perspective.
 Adaptive content is a combination of:

 - Using personalization to enhance the customer experience, and

 - Preparing content for delivery across multiple platforms.

 These two facets of the term work together to create a complete, well-rounded experience.
 By implementing it in your content strategy, you’ll turbo-charge your ability to build awareness, trust, and engagement with prospects and existing customers.